 Back in his office, Tony manages to fend off the small army of rebelling robotic cleaners before reaching his desk and starts to shut down their system.
 However, he finds out that his command has been overridden and that he’s locked out of his own system.

 Meanwhile, Chika has been cornered by a pair of cleaning robots and are about to finish her off with their shocking mechanical arms.
-Fortunately, Tony comes in and takes them down with a lead pipe to the head.
+Fortunately, Tony comes in and takes them down with a lead pipe to the mechanized heads.
 Afterwards, Tanaka wonders what could have caused these Robo-Cleaners to go haywire, to which Tony responds by saying that it isn’t a mechanical error.

 Just then, the air conditioning starts to pump out chilly air.
 Tony tries to access the Heating, Air & Ventilation system, but it’s yet another program of his that he’s locked out of.
 Stark and Tanaka try to leave, but the door isn’t able to open.